 Hazardous waste manifest requirements

-The uniform hazardous waste manifest is the form required for all generators who transport, or offer for transport, hazardous waste for offsite treatment, recycling, storage or disposal.
-Detailed information on the manifest system and associated requirements can be found in:
+The uniform hazardous waste manifest is the form required for all generators who transport, or offer for transport, hazardous waste for off-site treatment, recycling, storage or disposal.
+Detailed information on the manifest system and its requirements can be found in:

 - Hazardous Waste Manifests: A Guide for Hazardous Waste Generators (WA-1176)